 I know that some people love this show and give it a anywhere between an 8 and a 10.
 But it all depends on the person watching it and what they like to see in a show.

-I always look for good, well written fights, some mystery, unpredictable plot changes, and sometimes a little romance!
+I always look for good, well written fights, some mystery, and possibly some unpredictable plot changes!
 07-Ghost gave me none of those.
 I always knew what to expect because nothing was ever changing.

 I was bored while watching it and felt the need to take a break after each episode.